-Must-Read Tips to Appraise, Buy, and Sell Special Purpose Property in 2020
+Must-Read Tips to Appraise, Buy, and Sell Special Purpose Property

 Something “special” is taking place in neighborhoods throughout the Columbus region.
 Just look towards Franklinton (just west of the Scioto River, subdivided into East and West), the Arena District, or once-downtrodden places like the Short North Arts District (running in a narrow strip along N. High Street from the convention center to 5th Avenue).